Antigua genealogy from the book, The History of The Island of Antigua, Pages 231 to 234, by Vere Langford Oliver.

 Major Edwards had a distinguished military career.
 Before his marriage to Amy Wyatt Patterson in 1902, he served in South Africa during the Boer War.
 The Orange Free State and the Transvaal Republic fought against Britain; Canada supported Britain.
 The First Contingent was sent from Canada and was composed of 8 companies, Harold being in Company A from British Columbia and Manitoba.
 Harold was 23 years old when he enlisted on October 24, 1899 with the 2nd Special Service Battalion R.C.R.; his regimental number was 7044.
 He was invalided with an enteric infection to England and then discharged on November 20, 1900.

 The following speech was delivered to Harold S. P. Edwards after he was discharged.
-He had evidently earned these accolades for his actions during the Boer War.
+He had evidently earned these accolades for his actions during the Boer War and a handwritten copy of the speech is treasured by descendants today.
+Holland, Manitoba is a small community in southern Manitoba, Canada.

 Mr. H.S.P.
 Edwards